Connect with others who understand.

 “Some days, just getting up to use the bathroom seemed too much,” another member posted.

-5 Causes of Fatigue in Multiple Myeloma
+7 Causes of Fatigue in Multiple Myeloma

 “When someone is diagnosed with cancer — certainly with multiple myeloma — there’s a lot of things that go on all at the same time,” Dr. Hoffman said.
-“Patients can have pain, patients can have kidney trouble.
+“Patients can have pain, they can have kidney trouble.
 Patients … will certainly have an extreme amount of anxiety or even depression.”

 The physical effects of multiple myeloma and the emotional turmoil associated with diagnosis are compounded by doctor visits, new medications, blood tests, and treatment costs.
 “All of this is thrown at the person at the same time,” Dr. Hoffman said.
 “How can a person not be fatigued?”